-There is a great deal of research on splitting classes.
+There is a great deal of research on splitting classes and of course you will find papers which cite the advantages and those which cite the disadvantages.

 There are 5 main criteria used: Gender, Ability, Rotation (so that children get a similar experience of straight/split classes), Friendship Groups and Age.